 Without question one of my favourite films from director Guillermo del Toro (Hellboy, Pacific Rim, Crimson Peak), this strange story of a woman falling in love with an other-worldly fish creature really pushes the limits on both attractive visuals and storytelling.
 Combing outstanding some cinematography and great make-up effects alongside some memorable performances by Sally Hawkins and Doug Jones, with Michael Shannon also stepping-in as the menacing antagonist.
 For one truly incredible cinematic experience.

 Plot Summary: Inside a hidden high-security government laboratory where she works, lonely ‘Elisa’ is trapped in a life of silence and isolation.
 But ‘Elisa’s life is soon changed forever when she and her co-worker: ‘Zelda’ discover a secret classified experiment lurking behind large closed-doors…

 Despite actor Doug Jones being in heavy make-up prosthetics to portray ‘The Amphibian Man’ for all his screen-time, he actually is able to invoke a variety of emotions, and shares plenty of chemistry with his co-star Sally Hawkins as ‘Elisa,’ with the supporting cast of Michael Shannon, Richard Jenkins, Octavia Spencer and Lauren Lee Smith also being surprisingly excellent given their character’s limited time on-screen.

 Alongside the phenomenal cinematography by Dan Laustsen, which contains an enormous amount of beautiful shots throughout the narrative (with the dark blue colour palette also helping to add to the film’s visuals).
 In addition to this, the wonderful original score by Alexandre Desplat also adds another outstanding soundtrack to his already overflowing catalogue.
-As this beautiful (yet unusual) romantic score with an almost French-like tone, is very impactful in many moments throughout the film.
-In particular with the opening scene however, as the opening shot glides slowly through a flooded room set to the my personal favourite track of the film: ‘The Shape of Water’, preparing the viewer for the strange story that lies ahead.
+As this beautiful (yet unusual) romantic score with an almost French-like feel, is very impactful in many moments throughout the film.
+Particularly with the opening scene however, as the opening shot glides slowly through a flooded room set to the my personal favourite track of the film: ‘The Shape of Water,’ preparing the viewer for the strange story that lies ahead.